peteroupc/peteroupc.github.io/randomfunc.md

 <small><sup id=Note27>(27)</sup> Weisstein, Eric W.  "[**Hypersphere Point Picking**](http://mathworld.wolfram.com/HyperspherePointPicking.html)".
 From MathWorld&mdash;A Wolfram Web Resource.</small>

 <small><sup id=Note28>(28)</sup> The N numbers generated this way will form a point inside an N-dimensional _hypercube_ with length `2 * R` in each dimension and centered at the origin of space.</small>

+<small><sup id=Note29>(29)</sup> If the strings identify database records, file system paths, or other shared resources, special considerations apply, including the need to synchronize access to those resources.
+If the string will uniquely identify database records (e.g., Web site users) and is not secret, an application should consider using an auto-incrementing row number instead, if supported by the database.</small>

 <a id=Appendix></a>
 ## Appendix